 The California Health Care Foundation is excited to launch a new project: Medi-Cal Explained.
-It will include papers and briefings that describe how the nation’s largest Medicaid program organizes, finances, and provides care for low-income people throughout California, including children, people with disabilities, and low-wage workers who may not get affordable insurance through their jobs.
-For low-income seniors, Medi-Cal steps in to cover what isn’t covered by Medicare, including nursing home care.
+It will include papers and briefings that describe how the nation’s largest Medicaid program organizes, finances, and provides care for people with low incomes throughout California, including children, people with disabilities, and low-wage workers who may not get affordable insurance through their jobs.
+For seniors with low incomes, Medi-Cal steps in to cover what isn’t covered by Medicare, including nursing home care.

 We’ve begun with a landscape overview of Medi-Cal and four fact sheets in key areas like the program’s budget process and how it pays health plans.
 We also released a new edition of our popular Medi-Cal Facts and Figures Almanac, which curates a significant amount of data to help us understand the program’s beneficiaries, funding, and operations.
 We were fortunate to be joined on February 25 at a Sacramento briefing by members of California’s Medi-Cal policy community, including Department of Health Care Services Director Jennifer Kent and representatives of Health Management Associates, the County Welfare Directors Association, the Insure the Uninsured Project, and the California Budget and Policy Center, to discuss the program and its future.
 Recordings of the event’s four panels are online.